 Threaded messages will ensure that Instagram won’t create a new conversation every time a user sends a photo or video, and the threads are organised based on the people one interacts with on the app.

-- Instagram users can now send live video to friends in Direct
+- Instagram users can now reshare Stories in which they are mentioned

 Instagram has also added the ability to name groups, a quick camera feature to respond with a selfie, and larger-than-life emoji option as well to its Direct Messages.